 Reports and Modeling

 Working with a team from Samsung on a deep dive into localization nuances was an incredible experience.
-I learned a great deal about data analysis, understanding demographic nuances, and linguistic design, while working with experts to model the data and convert the insights into reports and strategy.
+I learned a great deal about user research, data analysis, understanding demographic nuances, and linguistic design, while working with experts to model the data and convert the insights into reports and strategy.